zwbetz-gh/nightwatchjs-template/README.md

 NIGHTWATCH_PARALLEL_WORKERS=3

 # If you don't want to use the one specified in package.json,
-# set this to the absolute path to your geckodriver.
+# set this to the absolute path to your GeckoDriver.
 # NIGHTWATCH_GECKODRIVER_PATH=

 # If you don't want to use the one specified in package.json,
-# set this to the absolute path to your chromedriver.
+# set this to the absolute path to your ChromeDriver.
-# Your Chromedriver version should match your Google Chrome version.
+# Your ChromeDriver version should match your Google Chrome version.
 # NIGHTWATCH_CHROMEDRIVER_PATH=
 ```